-A car mechanic told me about this one habit that quietly damages cars
+A car mechanic told me this everyday habit quietly damages my car

 The expert advice

 The mechanic’s advice was short but specific.
 Stop taking your car for short trips.
-Driving only a mile or two in the morning and repeating the same short journey in the evening is the best way to wear your engine out.
+Driving only a mile or two in the morning and repeating the same short journey in the evening is the best way to wear out your engine.
 Cars are built to run most efficiently and safely at a specific operating temperature, but to achieve it, you need to drive a certain mileage.

 When you take only very short drives, such as repeated quick errands or short commutes, your engine and exhaust system rarely reach that temperature and wear out more than cars driven for many hours or miles.
 There are several problems with the cold engine.